Shawn-Nichol/Calculator/app/ReadMe.md

 This App contains
 - Single Activity
+- DataBinding
+  - Handles Calculator btn clicks
+  - Uses Observables to update the screen as new values are entered by the user.
-- ViewBinding
+  - Handles screen visibility(Coming).
 - Multiple layout for different landscapes
 - Architecture: MVVM,
-  - Formula data in calculator is saved on rotation changes.
+  - Saves the following data from destroyed on screen rotation.
+User entered formula, Answer.
-- Worker thread to complete calculation off the main thread.
+- Worker Thread
+  - Handles the calculation of formulas.
 - Navigation Component
   - NavGraph
   - Host Fragment
   - NavDrawer
 - Process Death?